-Tips on taking care of and upkeep of your scuba gear
+Tips on taking caring for your scuba gear

 Taking good care of your scuba gear is as important as taking care of your self, your car, your home, and anything else that keeps you alive and well.